Skip to product information

 Chapter 2: Attachment Is Not Relegated to Romance

-Chapter 4: Fantasy Friends, Party Friends & the Ones Who Actually Stay
+Chapter 4: Context Friends, Party Friends, and the Real Ones

 Chapter 8: Givers, Takers, and Emotional Equity